-Tips for Painting the Walls of your RV
+How to Paint the Walls of Your RV

 Not gonna lie, painting the interior of our RV pretty much SUCKED.

-I think there were numerous times that I told Eric if we ever have to paint the inside of a RV again, we’ll pay someone to do it.
+I think there were numerous times that I told Eric if we ever have to paint the inside of an RV again, we’ll pay someone to do it.

 Yeah, it sucked that much.
 Then again we painted all of the cabinets too and some of them more than once after discovering the water leak in the ceiling.